latest nhpb_banner 1__compressed

 Assistance programs Travis County and Austin.

-Numerous financial assistance programs are available in the Austin area.
-Low income families and struggling households can get everything from rent or mortgage help to free food, medical or dental care, money for paying security deposits, and utility bill assistance in Travis county TX..
-Case workers also help residents find free or affordable medical and dental insurance as well as provide career counseling.
-Find where to get free stuff and financial help with bills near you in Austin TX and the county below.
+Find financial assistance programs or free stuff for low-income families in the Austin area.
+Get everything from rent or mortgage help to free food, medical or dental care, money for paying car repairs, and electric bill assistance in Travis County TX.
+Find where to get free financial help near you in Austin TX and the county below.

-Find how churches as well as charities in Travis County (and even the government) can help struggling households, whether they are senior citizens, immigrants, Spanish speakers, or even the disabled.
+Find how churches as well as charities in Travis County (and even the government) can help struggling households.
+Get free grant money for senior citizens, immigrants, Spanish speakers, or even the disabled.
 There are also charities that give out free stuff, including clothes; furniture to low income; school supplies or Christmas gifts too.
-Or locate car payment or free debt reduction assistance.
+Or locate car payment, a free vehicle in Travis County or free debt reduction help.

 Emergency financial assistance, housing resources, food, and utility bill help

-Find rent, housing, and homeless prevention assistance is distributed on an annual basis by various charitable and government agencies.
-Federal government money is provided to the Texas Department of Housing and Community Affairs on an annual basis to help Austin and Travis County residents with housing.
-While funding varies, the money will be provided to local charities and organizations, who then give the financial assistance to help low income families pay for rent and other housing costs.
-The money was granted from the Homelessness Prevention and Rapid Re-Housing assistance program which the federal government has set up.
+Find rent, housing, and homeless prevention assistance.
+Hardship funds are distributed by various charitable and government agencies.
+Federal government money is provided to the Texas Department of Housing and Community Affairs as well to help Austin and Travis County residents with housing.
+Local charities and non-profit give the financial assistance to help low income families pay for rent and other housing cost as part of the Homelessness Prevention and Rapid Re-Housing program.

-The following organizations and Texas charities received money from the program: But the list can vary each year.
-Rent help may come from Youth and Family Alliance, Catholic Charities of Central Texas (phone (512) 651-6080), Caritas of Travis County (phone (512) 479-4610), Any Baby Can in Austin and other non-profits.
+• The following organizations and Texas charities received money from the program and will help stop an eviction in Travis County: But the list can vary each year.
+Rent help may come from Youth and Family Alliance, Catholic Charities of Central Texas (phone (512) 651-6100), Caritas of Travis County (phone (512) 479-4610), Any Baby Can in Austin and other non-profits.
 Agencies in both the city and in Travis County participate.
-The list will change each year.

-To help residents who are struggling, the City of Austin is offering utility bill assistance There is a Payment Arrangement, which gives City of Austin customers the opportunity to pay off a past-due energy or utility bill over a specific period of time, which will keep their utility accounts in good standing.
-Both the payment arrangement and current bills both need to be paid.
+To help residents who are struggling, the City of Austin has utility bill assistance There is a Payment Arrangement, which gives Austin Energy customers the opportunity to pay off a past-due energy. light or utility bill over a specific period of time, which will keep their utility accounts in good standing.

 • Help is also offered from a Flexible Arrangement Available.
 This will set the length of a payment arrangement based on past payment history as well as balance of the energy account.

-A payment arrangement from the City of Austin on utility bills option is available regardless of payment history, however there are some disqualifies.
+• A payment arrangement from the City of Austin on utility bills option is available regardless of payment history, however there are some disqualifies.
 They include past disconnections of non-payment, budgeting billing customers, Travis County families in bankruptcy, past returned checks or payment, debt collector status, and a few others.
-To learn more or apply for a payment arrangement with the City of Austin, call 512-494-9400.
+To learn more or apply for a help with light and power pills with the City of Austin, call 512-494-9400, or look here for other Austin Energy bill financial assistance.

-The Austin Texas and Travis County Salvation Army runs several emergency, financial assistance programs for local residents.
-Call the agency at (512) 476-1111.
-They run an employment services program, provide holiday help including free Christmas toys or meals, and more.
+The Austin Texas and Travis County Salvation Army runs several emergency, financial assistance programs for low-income families, single mothers and the working poor.
+Call the agency at (512) 476-1111 or (512) 782-8800.
+They run an employment and case management services.
+There is also free holiday help including free Christmas toys or meals, and more.
 Students, including immigrants and Spanish speaking, can also get free back to school supplies or clothes for the school year.

-One of the more pressing needs is for financial aid, and the Salvation Army may have limited funds to pay rent, utility bills, and even some medical expenses.
-Many emergency and case management services are offered from the Travis County Family Service program.
+• The Salvation Army may have limited funds to pay rent, utility bills, and even some medical expenses.
+This can also include gas for a job interview or mobile lot rent.
+Many other emergency and case management services are offered from the Travis County Family Service program, including a soup kitchen and food pantry.
 Read more on Austin Salvation Army.

-All Saints Episcopal Church - Limited financial assistance for paying electric, water, gas, telephone, and utility/telephone hookup fees, gasoline vouchers, funds for medical and dental bills, eye care, and bus tickets.
-(512) 476-3589
+All Saints Episcopal Church - Limited financial assistance for paying electric, water, gas, telephone, and utility/telephone hookup fees.
+There are also free clothes, gasoline vouchers, funds for medical and dental bills, eye care, and bus tickets.
+Food and Ensure for seniors in Austin is offered too.
+A focus is on seniors and the disabled.
+The address is 209 W 27th St, Austin, TX 78705.
+Call (512) 476-3589

-Society Of St. Vincent De Paul has several church locations around Travis County and Austin as noted below.
+Society Of St. Vincent De Paul has several SVDP church locations around Travis County and Austin as noted below.
 The programs offered include emergency financial assistance and grants for paying utilities (gas, water, electricity), mortgage, security deposits and rent.
 Prescriptions and limited health care are offered.
-They also provides vouchers for free or low cost clothing, food, and furniture, and the vouchers are used at the St. Vincent de Paul Thrift Store.
+They also provides vouchers for free or low cost clothing, food boxes, and free furniture or small appliances.
+The vouchers are used at the St. Vincent de Paul Thrift Store.

 • Sacred Heart Catholic Church.
 5909 Reicher Dr., Austin, Texas 78723.
 Call (512) 926-1171